This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 - Fill with pie weights.
 You can use store-bought pie weights or use dried rice or beans.
 I like to use dried beans/rice because it’s cheaper!
 Make sure to fill up to the top of the pie crust or your pie crust might shrink down the sides if it’s not fully weighted down.

-3. Make The Maple Pecan Filling
+3. Make The Maple Pecan Pie Filling

 - Make the filling.
-In a medium bowl, whisk together the sugar, brown sugar, salt, maple syrup, melted butter, eggs, and vanilla together in a bowl.
+In a large bowl, whisk together the sugar, brown sugar, salt, maple syrup, melted butter, eggs, and vanilla together in a bowl.
 Stir in the chopped pecans.
 You want pecans that are roughly chopped but in still good sized pieces.
 I know some pecan pies are covered in whole pecans before baking, but I prefer chopped pecans completely as it’s easier to cut and bite into.

 - Pour the filling into the pie.
 Pour the syrup mixture into the par-baked pie crust.
 Bake the pie for 30 minutes.
 Remove the foil, then bake for an additional 20 minutes until the filling is set but still has a little jiggle to it.
 If it shakes a lot, cover with foil and bake for an additional 5-10 minute or until set.
 Pie will continue to set up as it cools.
 Remove from the oven and place on a wire rack to cool.
 Allow to cool for several hours or overnight.

-More Recipe Tips
+Recipe Tips And Variations

 - Blind Bake.
 Blind bake your pie crust so you don’t end up with a soggy pie bottom for your pecan pie, nobody wants that!